Texas FAQ

 What kind of exceptional student services (ESS) will be provided and how will they be delivered?

 As with all Great Hearts schools, we support the needs of our students.
-We have a strong Special Education team, provide services as indicated in the IEPs, serve students with Dyslexia and our English Language learners.
-It is our goal to provide this robust Liberal Arts education to all who come and we want to help our scholars grow, by providing the support they need.
+We have a strong Special Education team, provide services as indicated in the IEPs, serve students with 504 plans and our English Language learners.
+It is our goal to provide this robust Liberal Arts education to all who come, and we want to help our scholars grow, by providing the support they need.

 What do future years look like at Great Hearts Online?

-Great Hearts Online is focused on building and sustaining a best-in-class K-8 online academy.
-At the same time, we are investing in the design of a superb classical online high school which will be launched during the 2023-2024 school year.
+Great Hearts Online is focused on building and sustaining a best-in-class K-12 online academy.
+At the same time, we are investing in the design of a top tier classical high school that includes college credit courses enabling scholar to graduate with both a high school diploma and associate’s degree.

 Is Great Hearts Online a temporary distance learning option for existing great hearts brick-and-mortar students?

-Great Hearts Online is a full-time, standalone academy under the Great Hearts network.
-Great Hearts brick-and-mortar students who need to quarantine or are home sick will be supported by their home academy.
+Great Hearts Online is a full-time, standalone academy under the Great Hearts Academies network.
+Great Hearts brick-and-mortar students who need to quarantine, remain home due to an illness for an extended period of time, or take a leave of absence will be supported by their home academy.
+Great Hearts Online should not be seen as a temporary school as you do have to withdraw from your current school in order to attend.

 Is there a cost or related fees to attend great hearts online?